hansrune/BallValveController/README.md

     <img src="images/BallValveCtrl-Wiring-7.0.png">
 </p>

 This is just a typical setup for the various external components.
-The detailed PCB diagram is [available here](KiCad/BallValveController-schema-7.0.pdf)
+The schematic diagram is [available here](KiCad/BallValveController-schema-7.0.pdf).
+The [KiCad EDA](https://www.kicad.org/) project is in the [same folder](./KiCad)

 If you use more than one 1-wire sensor, it is easier in ESPHome to use both inputs (RX+TX in diagram) with automatic sensor address detection.